Zoos and Aquariums in New Jersey

 Cape May County Park & Zoo (Cape May)

 This Cape May County destination offers a plethora of opportunities for both education and fun, and the best part is that it’s always free.
 The zoo is home to large variety of species, including black-headed ibises, dromedary camels, snow leopards, and golden lion tamarins.
 Special zoo features include private, guided 80-minute tours before regular zoo hours and special animal “encounters” with giraffes, camels, and reptiles.
-In light of COVID, the zoo is offering both virtual and (restricted) in-person outreach programs, all of which are educational and interactive.
 Aspiring zoologists can even learn about zoo operation through participation in the facility’s Jr. Zookeeper program.
 Plus, anyone looking to take a break from the animals can check out the zoo’s free Disc Golf Course.

 Cohanzick Zoo (Bridgeton)

-Looking for a low-key, cost effective way to spend an afternoon?
-Try a visit to Cohanzick Zoo.
 This facility, which was the first zoo to open in New Jersey in 1934, may be small, but it manages to pack some great opportunities for learning and animal encounters into only 15 acres of land.
-The zoo— which, according to its website, focuses on providing both “responsible and professional care” for its animals and “excellent service and attention” for visitors— is home to exotic and exciting animals such as Bengal tigers, African servals, a White-Handed gibbon, and an Asiatic bear named “Holly Bear.”
+The zoo—which, according to its website, focuses on providing both “responsible and professional care” for its animals and “excellent service and attention” for visitors is home to exotic and exciting animals such as Bengal tigers, African servals, a White-Handed gibbon, and an Asiatic bear named “Holly Bear.”
 Plus, admission is free, so there’s really no reason not to go check out this hidden gem.

 Jenkinson’s Aquarium (Point Pleasant Beach)

 What better place to learn about marine life than from right on the water?
 Visitors to Jenkinson’s Boardwalk can step right off the beach and into Jenkinson’s Aquarium, which contains exhibits featuring everything from Atlantic sharks and penguins to seals and coral reefs.
-Experience the Rainforest and Pacific Ocean with the aquarium’s Pacific Habitat and Rainforest Exhibits— or, if you want to stay a bit closer to home, the aquarium also contains wildlife indigenous to the Jersey Shore and the Pine Barrens.
-Jenkinson’s also has animal programs and educational opportunities for animal lovers of all ages, from the Scoop on Sloths to Marine Mammal Mania.
+Experience the Rainforest and Pacific Ocean with the aquarium’s Pacific Habitat and Rainforest Exhibits—or, if you want to stay a bit closer to home, the aquarium also contains wildlife indigenous to the Jersey Shore and the Pine Barrens.
+Jenkinson’s also has animal programs and educational opportunities for animal lovers of all ages.

 Lakota Wolf Preserve (Columbia)